bengtmartensson/AGirs/README.md

 in the configuration file `config.h`.
 This determines the capacities of the compiled program, and adapts the configuration to the underlying hardware.
 The options are (somewhat) documented in `Girs/config.h`.
 Not all combination are sensible or implemented.
-Some of the non-sensible combinations will be detected and will generate a compilation error.
+Some, but not all, of the non-sensible combinations will be detected and will generate a compilation error.

 Caused by the limitations of the Arduino build process, it may be necessary to adjust